LSSTDESC/rail/docs/source/installation.rst

     pip install pz-rail-delight

 However, the particular estimator `Delight` is built with `Cython` and uses `openmp`.
-Mac has dropped native support for `openmp`, which will likely cause problems when trying to run the `delightPZ` estimation code in RAIL.
+Mac has dropped native support for `openmp`, which will likely cause problems when trying to run the `DelightEstimator` estimation code in RAIL.
 See the notes below for instructions on installing Delight if you wish to use this particular estimator.

-If you are installing RAIL on a Mac, as noted above the `delightPZ` estimator requires that your machine's `gcc` be set up to work with `openmp`.
-If you are installing on a Mac and do not plan on using `delightPZ`, then you can simply install RAIL with `pip install .[base]` rather than `pip install .[all]`, which will skip the Delight package.
-If you are on a Mac and *do* expect to run `delightPZ`, then follow the instructions `here <https://github.com/LSSTDESC/Delight/blob/master/Mac_installation.md>`_ to install Delight before running `pip install .[all]`.
+If you are installing RAIL on a Mac, as noted above the `DelightEstimator` estimator requires that your machine's `gcc` be set up to work with `openmp`.
+If you are installing on a Mac and do not plan on using `DelightEstimator`, then you can simply install RAIL with `pip install .[base]` rather than `pip install .[all]`, which will skip the Delight package.
+If you are on a Mac and *do* expect to run `DelightEstimator`, then follow the instructions `here <https://github.com/LSSTDESC/Delight/blob/master/Mac_installation.md>`_ to install Delight before running `pip install .[all]`.

 Installing FZBoost